Decolonisation & Independence

-In the 100 days that followed, extremists among Habyarimana’s Hutu political and military supporters embarked on a well-planned ‘final solution’ to the Tutsi ‘problem’.
-One of the principal architects of the genocide was the cabinet chief of the Ministry of Defence, Colonel Theoneste Bagosora, who had been in charge of training the Interahamwe (‘those who stand together’) militia for more than a year.
+In the 100 days that followed, extremists among Habyarimana’s Hutu political and military supporters embarked on a well-planned "final solution" to the Tutsi "problem."
+One of the principal architects of the genocide was the cabinet chief of the Ministry of Defense, Colonel Theoneste Bagosora, who had been in charge of training the Interahamwe (‘those who stand together’) militia for more than a year.

 One of Bagosora’s first acts was to direct the army to kill the ‘moderate’ Hutu prime minister, Agathe Uwilingiyimana, as well as 10 Belgian UN peacekeepers.
 The killing of the UN peacekeepers prompted Belgium to withdraw all of its troops – precisely what Bagosora had calculated – which paved the way for the genocide to begin in earnest.

-Rwandan army and Interahamwe death squads ranged at will over the countryside, killing, looting and burning, and roadblocks were set up in every town and city to prevent Tutsis from escaping.
-Every day, thousands of Tutsi and any Hutu suspected of sympathising with them or their plight were butchered on the spot.
-The streets of Kigali were littered with dismembered corpses, and the stench of rotting flesh was everywhere.
+Rwandan army and Interahamwe death squads ranged at will over the countryside, killing and burning, and roadblocks were set up in every town and city to prevent Tutsis from escaping.
+Every day, thousands of Tutsi and any Hutu suspected of sympathizing with them or their plight were butchered on the spot.

 Those who attempted to take refuge in religious missions or churches often did so in vain.
 In some cases, it was the nuns and priests themselves who betrayed the fugitives to the death squads.
 Any mission that refused the death squads access was simply blown apart.